mr-atuzie/booking_BE/README.md

 This project is a full-stack booking application built with the MERN stack (MongoDB, Express, React, Node.js), inspired by Airbnb.
 Users can upload and list their properties, search for accommodations, and book stays, calculation of stay duration and pricing to ensure a seamless booking experience for both hosts and guest.

 ## Features
-- User authentication and authorization
+- **User Authentication:** Secure user login and registration with JWT-based authentication.
-- Upload Property with images
+- **Property Management:** Add, update, and delete products with detailed descriptions, images, and prices.
-- Update property
+- **Book Property:** Automatic calculation of stay duration and total price based on check-in and check-out dates.
-- Automatic calculation of stay duration and total price based on check-in and check-out dates
+- **Search and Filter:** Search for products and filter by categories, price, and ratings.
-- Book property
+- **Responsive Design:** Fully responsive design ensuring a smooth experience on both desktop and mobile devices.

 ## Technologies Used
 ### Backend